jweisber/open-handbook/README.md

 Code for a book in progress, *The Open Handbook of Formal Epistemology*.
 Find the latest version in `main.pdf`.
 Entries and their current statuses are:

-- "Precise Credences", by Michael G. Titelbaum: needs final pass before page-proofs.
+- "Precise Credences", by Michael G. Titelbaum: page-proofs ready.
-- "Decision Theory", by Johanna Thoma: needs final pass before page-proofs.
+- "Decision Theory", by Johanna Thoma: page-proofs ready
-- "Imprecise Probabilities", by Anna Mahtani: needs final pass before page-proofs.
+- "Imprecise Probabilities", by Anna Mahtani: page-proofs ready
-- "Primitive Conditional Probabilities", by Kenny Easwaran: needs final pass before page-proofs.
+- "Primitive Conditional Probabilities", by Kenny Easwaran: page-proofs ready
-- "Infinitesimal Probabilities", by Sylvia Wenmackers: needs final pass before page-proofs.
+- "Infinitesimal Probabilities", by Sylvia Wenmackers: page-proofs ready
-- "Comparative Probabilities", by Jason Konek: needs final pass before page-proofs.
+- "Comparative Probabilities", by Jason Konek: page-proofs ready
-- "Belief Revision Theory", by Hanti Lin: needs final pass before page-proofs.
+- "Belief Revision Theory", by Hanti Lin: page-proofs ready
-- "Ranking Theory", by Franz Huber: needs final pass before page-proofs.
+- "Ranking Theory", by Franz Huber: page-proofs ready
-- "Full & Partial Belief", by Konstantin Genin: needs final pass before page-proofs.
+- "Full & Partial Belief", by Konstantin Genin: page-proofs ready
-- "Doxastic Logic", by Michael Caie: needs final pass before page-proofs.
+- "Doxastic Logic", by Michael Caie: page-proofs ready
-- "Conditionals", by R. A. Briggs: needs final pass before page-proofs.
+- "Conditionals", by R. A. Briggs: page-proofs ready

 To compile run `latexmk -pdf main` in the project directory.